B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The regulation of <a href="#7.3">#7.3 Illegalities in Public Areas</a> applies<br><br>

 <span style="color: green">Notes and Exceptions:</span>
 - There is no abuse of the green zone.
-Once an action starts in a notorious, red, gray, or pink road area, you have the right to continue it in the green/public or yellow zone, but at your own risk.
-Bystanders or even the police may see you.
-- Any illegal action that reaches the green/yellow zones must not last more than 5 minutes; otherwise, the rule <a href="#7.6">#7.6 Terrorist Actions</a> will apply.
+Once an action starts in a bad area, red, gray, or pink roads, you have the right to continue it in the green or yellow zone.
+It should be noted that in green zones, the only illegal action allowed is kidnapping outside government institutions (City Hall, Police Station, Hospital, etc.).
+Any illegal action that reaches the green zones is not allowed to last more than 5 minutes; otherwise, the rule of <a href="#7.6">#7.6 Terrorist Actions</a> will apply.
 - An action is considered finished when at least 10 minutes have passed since the last interaction between the involved parties.
 - Between the green zones, there are certain secluded areas (e.g., the Rockford area - between blocks, behind buildings).
 If you manage to lure another player there, you can kidnap, rob, or kill them.
 Essentially, the Gray Zone rule applies.
 - On the yellow streets in notorious areas, it is forbidden to rob exactly within that perimeter.
 The robbery must be moved to a notorious area, not on the semi-public street